 About 50 metres before Starbucks is a taco stand on the side of the road.
 We didn’t stop ourselves but it’s very popular with locals which is always a good way to pick a restaurant here.

 About 10 minutes drive down the highway to Tulum is a large brewery called Casa Cervecera Pescadores where you can try locally brewed lagers.
 There is live music Saturday from 4 – 6 pm and a popular taco truck out front.
 (Google Maps)

 Dolphinaris Cancun – a few years ago we did the Trainer for a Day visit.
 It remains one of our favourite animal encounters!
 The affordable tourist attractions is one of the reasons people flock here each June.

 Near Playa Del Carmen

 Playa del Carmen is about 50 minutes drive from Cancun Airport.
 The town is a destination in its own right – think of it as a more authentic version of Cancun.
-It’s where Mexicans vacation if they want to avoid the Americanized Cancun.
+It’s where Mexicans vacation if they want to avoid the Americanized Cancun hotels and strip.

 Coffee Break: There’s another Starbucks at Playa del Carmen on the highway from Cancun to Tulum if you need a rest break (Google Maps).

 Food break: Grab authentic Mexican tacos al pastor (pork topped with pineapple) from El Fogon for $16 MXN pesos or $1 each (Google Maps).
 A frosty Corona will set you back about $36 MXN pesos – less than $2.